Discover marvellous mountains and beaches on this trip from Rome to Italy’s ‘heel’ and back.

 Pastel-coloured houses and villas, chic boutiques, gourmet restaurants; this is La Dolce Vita at its finest.

 You start the day by exploring the gateway to the Amalfi Coast, Sorrento.
 This town of lemons and plunging cliffs allured literary geniuses from Byron and Goethe to Dickens and Tolstoy.
 Wander through the sun-drenched piazzas and savour a glass of cold limoncello before you continue your day.

-Next stop is Positano which looks like a colourful multi-tiered cake clinging to a sea-cliff.
+The next stop is Positano which looks like a colourful multi-tiered cake clinging to a sea-cliff.
 Find a restaurant to enjoy your lunch and drink in the magnificent views of the Tyrrhenian Sea.
-Then peruse the local boutiques, visit picturesque Santa Maria church, and take amazing photos as you meander through the pastel-coloured streets.
+Then, peruse the local boutiques and take photos as you meander through the streets.
 Alternatively, walk down the steps to the beach for a swim and some sun.